LeonGamerPS1/CometProjectFNF/README.md

-# dont forget this engine is freshly made and severly W.I.P.
-Make an issue or contact me on Discord if theres an Issue.
+dont forget this engine is freshly made and severly W.I.P.
+Make an issue or contact me on Discord if theres a Problem.
 My handle on Discord is "@flying.haxe".